-Eating seafood and going whale watching are two things to do in Hervey Bay that draws visitors back again and again.
-If you love both then Hervey Bay Seafood Festival is the event for you.
+Eating seafood and going whale watching in Hervey Bay are two things to do in Hervey Bay that draws visitors back again and again.
+If you love both then the Hervey Bay Seafood Festival is the event for you.

-Most people come to Hervey Bay to experience the most incredible whale encounters on offer anywhere in the world.
+Most people come to Hervey Bay to experience the most incredible whale encounters not available anywhere in the world.

 As part of their 5000km migration, humpback whales come here anytime from June to later October (or even early November in a good season).

 They tend to rest and play in Platypus Bay, just off the west coast of UNESCO World Heritage-listed site, Fraser Island, the largest sand island in the world.

 The bay is unique in being shallow and sheltered, and so the whales congregate here, for up to 10 days or more, before continuing their migration south back to Antarctica.

 But if you love your food as much as you love your whales, then Hervey Bay is the place for you.

 Every year for nine days in the month of August, Hervey Bay holds the Hervey Bay Ocean Festival.